jalaluddinmohammed/DevOps-Diary/Kubernetes/Docker and Kubernetes.md

-# Evolution of Kubernetes and DevOps
+# History of Docker and Kubernetes

 Kubernetes has become the leading standard in container orchestration.
 Since its inception in 2014, created by Google – inspired by its own workload orchestration system, Borg – Kubernetes was donated to the Cloud Native Computing Foundation.
 Kubernetes has gained tremendous popularity, being adopted by start-ups as well as major enterprises, with all major public cloud vendors offering a managed Kubernetes service.